Rxhulmxhxto29/shopping-mall-NOVA9-/README.md

 - Protected admin routes1. **Fully Interactive**: Every element is clickable and provides feedback

-## ⭐ Show Your Support
+## â­ Show Your Support

 - SQL injection prevention2. **Modern Aesthetic**: Luxury gold and dark theme with elegant animations

-If you like this project, please give it a ⭐ on GitHub!
+If you like this project, please give it a â­ on GitHub!

 - CORS configuration3. **Customer-Centric**: Built specifically for customer needs and journey